Skip to main content

 2. Click Customers, select a customer, and choose an instance under the Instances tab.

 Once viewing an instance, select the Logs tab.
-Displayed columns include log messages, timestamps (in your local time), integration name, and customer name.
+You'll see columns for log messages, timestamps (in your local time), integration name, and customer name.

 Searching and filtering logs